Mactych/discord-template/readme.md

 ![Discord.js Logo](https://cdn.macstudio.pro/uploads/discord.js.svg)
 # Discord-Bot-Template
-This template is used in all of my bots, it is lightweight, preformant and simple to use.
+This template is used in all of my bots, it is lightweight, performant and simple to use.
 This has been based on the [Discord.js](https://discord.js.org) NodeJS framework.

 ## Getting Started
 To get started simply enter your configuration into the JSON file location at references/configuration.json

 ## Creating Commands
 ### Setting Command Options
-To create a command simply clone the commands/template.js rename it to the name of the command (not neccesary but nice for organizational reasons), once that is completed you can modify the configuration found here.
+To create a command simply clone the commands/template.js rename it to the name of the command (not necessary but nice for organisational reasons), once that is completed you can modify the configuration found here.
 ```javascript
 command_model({
     name: "template",